 New Study Confirms Plastic Pipe Thermal Degradation as Source of Water Contamination in Fire Events

-This study has huge implications for wildfire and structure fire recovery, confirming that water contamination in the 2018 Camp Fire and 2017 Tubbs Fire were most likely caused by plastic water infrastructure.
+This study has implications for both wildfire and structure fire recovery, confirming that water contamination in the 2018 Camp Fire and 2017 Tubbs Fire were caused by heated, melted and burned plastic water infrastructure.